Regular Eye Exams Are an Integral Part of Keeping Your Eyesight Strong and Healthy

 When Do I Need an Eye Exam?

-A lot of factors influence the frequency with which you should have an eye exam.
+Many factors influence the frequency with which you should have an eye exam.
 Age, family history, certain medical conditions, and even your job could all have an impact on your eye health.
 While the American Optometric Association does offer general recommendations for scheduled eye exams, it’s very important that you listen to your doctor and follow their recommendations.
-They know the intricacies of your case, so they’re in the best position to determine how often you need an eye exam.
+They know the intricacies of your specific case, so they’re in the best position to determine how often you need an eye exam.

 For low-risk patients between the ages of 18 and 64, the American Optometric Association recommends having an eye exam at least every two years.